-Justin Trudeau Slammed By Conservatives For Taking Too Much Time Off, Spending $1.5 Million on Trip to India
+Justin Trudeau Slammed By Conservatives For Taking Too Much Time Off, Spending $1.5 Million On Trip To India

 “Justin Trudeau is taking yet another ‘personal’ day,” the now-deleted tweet read, referring to the Monday in question directly – and to the Prime Minister’s schedule, indirectly.
 It then went on to expand upon this thread by including a link to IsJustinTrudeauOnVacation.com, a CPC website that chronicles a brief history of prominent vacations or diplomatic missions gone awry that the Canadian Prime Minister has been a party to.

 Most notably amongst these trips is the visit that Justin Trudeau and his entourage took to India in February.
-This was an eight-day trip that resulted in several high profile scandals for the Prime Minister, and still serves as substantial meat for the conservative base.
-During the trip Trudeau was criticized over a number of things including his ostentatiously Indian garb, which even spurred a few Indian politicians to comment on the matter.
+This was an eight-day trip that resulted in several high profile scandals for the Prime Minister and still serves as substantial meat for the conservative base.
+During the trip, Trudeau was criticized over a number of things including his ostentatiously Indian garb, which even spurred a few Indian politicians to comment on the matter.

 Is it just me or is this choreographed cuteness all just a bit much now?
 Also FYI we Indians don’t dress like this every day sir, not even in Bollywood. pic.twitter.com/xqAqfPnRoZ